padrinobook/padrinobook/02-01-creating-a-new-application.md

 We will go through each line:

-- `JobVacancy.controller :page` - Define the namespace *page* for our JobVacancy app.
+- `JobVacancy::App.controller :page` - Define the namespace *page* for our JobVacancy app.
 Typically, the controller name will also be part of the route.
 - `do ... end` - This expression defines a block in Ruby.
 Think of it as a method without a name, also called anonymous functions, which is passed to another function as an argument.